wazuh/wazuh-documentation/source/user-manual/registering/host-verification-registration.rst

 Registration service with host verification
 ===========================================

-Using verification with an SSL key certificate provides confidence that the connection between the right Wazuh agent and the right Wazuh manager is established.
+Using verification with an SSL key certificate ensures that the connection between the right Wazuh agent and the right Wazuh manager is established.

 Creating a Certificate of Authority (CA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^